fchauvel/ntnu-idata2302-website/source/graphs/intro/data_structure.inc.rst

 .. note:: Graphs can quickly become very large.
 Take social media for
-          instances with millions of users, or package dependencies in Python of JavaScript.
+          instance with millions of users, or package dependencies in Python or JavaScript.
 Such large graphs requires dedicated storage solution, more like databases.
 Relational databases such as MySQL are however inappropriate and dedicated solution exists such as such as `Neo4j